LyndsayM/LyndsayM/README.md

-- 👋 Hi, I’m @LyndsayM
+- 👋 Hi, I’m Lyndsay.
-- 👀 I’m a public health research professional with many years' experience as a research project manager and grant administrator.
-I am in my final year in the MPH program (Epidemiology and Biostatistics) at UC Berkeley.
-My work background is in tobacco cessation intervention RCTs developed and provided remotely.
-Topics of interest include impact of environment on chronic disease and rural health.
+- 👀 My working journey has taken me through many corners of public health research - project management, clinical research, and now observational data analysis.
+I worked in tobacco cessation research for many years and recently transitioned to maternal and child health epidemiology at the Washington State Department of Health.
-- 🌱 I've been an R user since 2021 and also have experience with ArcGIS as well as Python.
+- 🌱 I've been an R user since 2021 and dabbled in many other languages (SQL, Python) as well as Tableau, ArcGIS, and PowerBI.
+I'm always excited to learn new tools.

 <!---